 insertions include mandates for operators to provide clear disclosures of terms and conditions in the customer's chosen language, obtain customer acknowledgment of these disclosures, and issue detailed receipts after transactions.
-Additionally, operators would be required to use blockchain analytics to prevent fraud, maintain a written anti-fraud policy, and provide live customer service at all times.
-The bill also establishes definitions for "new customer" and "existing customer," along with specific transaction limits for each category.
+Additionally, operators would be required to implement blockchain analytics to prevent fraud and maintain a written anti-fraud policy.
+The bill also establishes definitions for "new customer" and "existing customer," along with specific transaction limits of $2,000 for new customers and $10,500 for existing customers.

 Statutes affected: Introduced Version: 6-1236